Tessenberg: History

 The area was part of the dominion of the Counts of Neuchâtel from the 12th century.
-It was later administered jointly by the counts of Neuchâtel and the Prince-bishopric of Basel and Berne.
+It was later administered jointly by the counts of Neuchâtel and the Prince-bishopric of Basel and Bern.

 Tessenberg was occupied by French troops in December 1797 and partly adjoined to the French département Mont-Terrible.

-The territory was returned to Switzerland, as part of the canton of Berne (Erlach District, after 1846 La Neuveville District), following the Congress of Vienna of 1815.
+The territory was returned to Switzerland, as part of the canton of Bern (Erlach District, after 1846 La Neuveville District), following the Congress of Vienna of 1815.